Finance Your Business

 "Bring your banker out to your business, and show them what you're doing and what your plans are," Cameron says.
 "By the time that banker leaves, they will probably be your strongest advocate."

-For many business owners, loans backed by the Small Business Administration—or SBA loans—may be more accessible than conventional term loans, so consider looking for a lender that offers this option.
+You may also want to consider looking for a lender that offers SBA loans, which are loans guaranteed up to 85% by the United States Small Business Administration.
 No matter what types of financing you consider, take note of lending requirements, repayment periods and fees.

 Be sure your business and personal finances are separate, so that you have a clear picture of your business's performance.
 Lenders will want to see that your company's cash flow can accommodate debt payments as well as unexpected expenses.
 "Lenders will generally want to see that for every $1 of debt payment, there's at least $1.20 in cash flow," Cameron says.